What is Diabetic Bladder

 Bladder leaking or dribbling small amounts as it is overfull

-Inability to sense when the bladder is full
+Inability to recognize whenever the bladder is full

 Diapers for adults or adult pull up pants can help manage the condition of the diabetic bladder.
 Our leak-proof diapers and adult diapers for women are built with Super Absorbent Polymer, which turns liquid into gel-form and holds it in.
 Friends adult disposable diapers are easy to use and dispose of, soft on the skin and allow diabetes patients to resume their everyday life without any need for embarrassment or fear of unwanted urine leakage.